prondubuisi/psalmoutput/report.md

 ### Fixing Civi-core errors as detected by Psalm

-Yes here is a link of a [failing test ](https://github.com/prondubuisi/civi-mirror/pull/11)  with Psalm integrated on a mirror repository
+Yes here is a link of a [failing test ](https://github.com/prondubuisi/civi-mirror/pull/6)  with Psalm integrated on a mirror repository.
+Notice that even though the analysis complete Psalm

 ## P
 2. Can Psalm tests pass even with legacy errors?